aballal-source/aballal-source/README.md

 - 📫 How to reach me **ahmedtballal@gmail.com**

-- ⚡ Fun fact **The Eiffel Tower can be 15 cm (6 inches) taller during the summer.
-When a substance is heated up, its particles move more and it expands.
-As a result, the iron structure of the Eiffel Tower expands in the heat of the summer, causing it to grow slightly taller.**
+- ⚡ Fun fact **Hummingbirds are the only birds that can fly backward.
+Their wings move in a figure-eight pattern, allowing them to hover, move forward, backward, and even upside down.
+This remarkable ability makes them agile and efficient pollinators.**

 <p><img align="center" src="https://github-readme-streak-stats.herokuapp.com/?user=aballal-source&" alt="aballal-source" /></p>